apudiu/server-backup/README.md

         <td>n</td>
         <td>
             If you need to transfer your backups in AWS S3 then you need to specify it. <br>
-            Locally configured AWS credential profile name (this is not a IAM user's name) <br>
+            Locally configured AWS credential profile name (this is not an IAM user's name) <br>
             <i>Specified profile should've appropriate permission to the bucket <strong>s3Bucket</strong></i>
         </td>
     </tr>